meowyih/memleak/README.md

     public:
         // 'delete' will be replaced by macro,
         // this kind of syntax happens a lot in STL,
-        // it almost not possible to avoid.
+        // it almost not possible to avoid it.
         MyClass(MyClass const&) = delete;
     };
 ```